aleph2c/miros/docs/_sources/introduction.rst.txt

 For this reason statecharts have been used to:

 1. Allow software to write itself to automatically find better software algorithms
-2. Create extremely complex engineering systems (F35)
+2. Describe the quantum interactions of atoms
-3. Describe the quantum interactions of atoms
+3. Create infinitely-expensive-engineering-systems (F22/F35)
 4. :ref:`Design toaster ovens<quick-start>`

 These pictures will also reduce the cognitive load you experience while designing